 - When choosing between paying in U.S. dollars or the local currency on a debit or credit card transaction, choose the local currency.
 The rate merchants use to convert currency overseas is usually less favorable than the bank’s rate.

-- Avoid converting your cash at an airport kiosk.
-Off-site currency booths and local banks usually provide a better exchange rate.
+- Avoid converting your cash at an airport kiosk or vendor.
+Off-site currency booths and local banks often provide a better exchange rate.

 Managing your money the right way